spiffe/spiffe/GOVERNANCE.md

 * The TSC is comprised of at least five (5) members.
 * No more than 2 TSC members may be affiliated with the same organization.
-* At least 40% of the TSC must be represented by organizations who currently have a SPIFFE reference implementation deployed in production.
+* At least 40% of the TSC must be represented by organizations that currently have a SPIFFE implementation deployed in production.
 * Each TSC member's term is nine (9) months.
 * There is no limit to the number of terms a TSC member can serve.
 * TSC members are added (or removed) by the consensus of the existing TSC members.